nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 We're ready to start training and tweaking models!

 ## Running experiments
 Alright, I have a problem to solve, a KPI to target, and a dataset that I'm hoping will get me there.
+Lets get into it!

 - Ok so i've got a dataset, a benchmark, and a list of experiments.
 I'm ready to start training models and checking performace.
 - I made some tweaks to the colab notebook to add support for model validation.
 That was a fun sidequest that resulted in my first OSS contribution.